-Triple Point Energy Efficiency Infrastructure (TEEC) has announced that its board has initiated a consultation process with a number of key shareholders regarding potential amendments to TEEC’s investment policy and, related to that, a change to the Company’s name.
+Triple Point Energy Efficiency Infrastructure (TEEC) has announced that its board has initiated a consultation process with a number of key shareholders regarding potential amendments to TEEC’s investment policy and, related to that, a change to the company’s name.
 Separately, the company has also announced its annual results for the year ended 31 March 2022 as well as the appointment of a new corporate broker.

 Background to the proposed investment policy changes

-TEEC’s board says that, since the Company’s IPO in October 2020, we have witnessed a rapid evolution in clean energy policy, the commitment to addressing the global climate emergency, concerns regarding energy security and the opportunities that exist for investments which both contribute to energy transition and can deliver returns to TEEC shareholders.
+TEEC’s board says that, since its IPO in October 2020, we have witnessed a rapid evolution in clean energy policy, the commitment to addressing the global climate emergency, concerns regarding energy security and the opportunities that exist for investments which both contribute to energy transition and can deliver returns to TEEC shareholders.
 “Energy transition” refers to the global drive to address the climate emergency through the transition of energy systems to lower or zero carbon which, itself, includes the move to greater energy efficiency, which has been TEEC’s focus to date.
 TEEC’s board and investment manager believe that the broader mandate that “energy transition” provides reflects better the nature of the current portfolio of investments and will offer a greater number of opportunities for investment without compromising TEEC’s fundamental purpose: to have a positive environmental impact, by investing in projects that support the transition to a low carbon economy and help the United Kingdom, in particular, achieve net zero.

 Proposed amendments to the investment policy

-The amendments to the Investment Policy are being proposed to reflect better the nature of TEEC’s existing portfolio and pipeline of investment opportunities.
+The amendments to the investment policy are being proposed to reflect better the nature of TEEC’s existing portfolio and pipeline of investment opportunities.
 The key aspects of the proposed amendments include:

-- clarifying the structures in which the Company is able to invest into, including both debt and equity; and
+- clarifying the structures in which the company is able to invest into, including both debt and equity; and

-- including a definition of “Adjusted Gross Asset Value” in place of “Gross Asset Value” for the purposes of applying the Investment Policy restrictions, from time to time (and the references amended, as necessary).
+- including a definition of “Adjusted Gross Asset Value” in place of “Gross Asset Value” for the purposes of applying the investment policy restrictions, from time to time (and the references amended, as necessary).